IGNOU

 Job Profile | Job Description |

-Clinical Psychologist | Clinical Psychologist is a professional in the field of Psychology who has received training in diagnosing and treating mental, behavioural, and emotional disorders.
-He or She also conducts psychological testing and engages in research. |
+Clinical Psychologist | Clinical Psychologists are professionals in the field of Psychology who have received training in diagnosing and treating mental, behavioural, and emotional disorders.
+He or she also conducts psychological testing and engages in research. |

-Psychiatrist | A Psychiatrist is a medical doctor who specialises in mental health including substance use disorders.
-He or she can assess both mental and physical aspects of psychological problems. |
+Psychiatrist | Psychiatrists are doctor who specialises in mental health, including substance abuse disorders.
+They assess both mental and physical aspects of the psychological problems. |

-Social Psychologist | A Social Psychologist is a professional who investigates how our thoughts, emotions, beliefs, intentions, and objectives are shaped by our interaction with others.
-He or She analyses human behaviour as it is influenced by other individuals and the circumstances under which such behaviour and emotions occur. |
+Social Psychologist | Social psychologists are professionals who investigate how our thoughts, emotions, beliefs, intentions, and objectives are shaped by our interaction with others.
+They also analyse human behaviour, as it is influenced by other individuals and the circumstances under which such behaviour and emotions occur. |

 New technologies are revolutionising traditional methods used by psychologists.
 In their research labs, scientists are leveraging technology to test their theories in real-world settings.
 Technology is proving to be a boon for older adults, helping them avoid social isolation and enhancing their access to medical care and other services.